-With the exception of online and summer classes, a student may add courses during the first five business days of each semester.
-Registration for an online course ends one week prior to the start of the class.
-Registration for summer courses ends on the third day of the term.
-The sixth day of each fall, spring or summer semester is considered the official day of enrollment.
-A student may add classes through the student portal (MyBC) on the Bluefield College website or by submitting an Add form to the Registrar located in BC Central.
+Students enrolled in 16-week courses may add courses during the first seven calendar days of each term.
+Students enrolled in 8-week or 4-week courses may add courses during the first three calendar days of the term.
+See Academic Calendar for specific dates and deadlines.

+A student may add classes through the student portal (MyBC) on the Bluefield University website or by submitting an Add form to the Registrar located in BC Central.